ItzLarz31/july_codejam/README.md

 [view the website here](https://summeradventure.netlify.app/)

 ## Technologies Used

-React
+- React
-Javascript
+- JavaScript
-Vite
+- Vite
-HTML
+- HTML
-CSS
+- CSS
-Flexbox
+- Flexbox
-Git/Github
+- Git/GitHub
-Netlify
+- Netlify

 ### Local Deployment

--- Clone or download this repo
+1. Clone or download this repo.
--- Open this repo in Visual Studio Code
+2. Open this repo in Visual Studio Code.
--- In the terminal within Visual Studio Code, type npm install -- After that command finishes executing, type in npm run dev to see the website.
+3. In the terminal within Visual Studio Code, type `npm install`.
+4. After the command finishes executing, type `npm run dev` to see the website.